TEMPORARILY UNAVAILABLE

 How do NPUs differ from CPUs and GPUs?

 NPUs are purpose-built for AI tasks, while CPUs and GPUs are general-purpose processors.
-NPUs excel in parallel processing and energy efficiency, making them ideal for neural network computations.
+NPUs excel in parallel processing and energy efficiency, making them a great option for neural network computations.

 What are the key applications of NPUs?